internet-of-plants/blog/_drafts/2015-02-02-what-is-coap.md

 # Example

-Let's say we have a CoAP client C and a CoAP server S.Suppose node C wanted to know about the humidity status of the plant node S is watching over.
+Let's say we have a CoAP client C and a CoAP server S. Suppose node C wanted to know about the humidity status of the plant node S is watching over.
 S has the IP `fe80::42` and runs a CoAP server which is listening on port `1234`.

 To retrieve the desired information, C may send the following request (request parameters are specified in `Parameter: Value`):